AESPS/operative-agent/README.md

 ## 🤘 Quick Vibes: Why You'll Love It

-- Feels like having a hacker buddy that *actually listens* (rare find fr).
+- Feels like having a hacker buddy that *actually listens* rare find fr.
-- Doesn't ask "did you try nmap yet?" — it just does it (saves you time).
+- Doesn't ask "did you try nmap yet?" — it just does it.
-- Never complains about your spaghetti payloads (judgment-free zone bestie).
+- Never complains about your spaghetti payloads.
-- Built to handle chaos, caffeine, and CTF pressure all at once (we've all been there).
+- Built to handle chaos, caffeine, and CTF pressure all at once.
 - A genuinely helpful tool that makes the grind a bit easier. 🔥

 ---